StackVista/stackstate-docs/use/problem-investigation/problem_navigation.md

 A problem subview is a temporary StackState view.
 The filters applied to a problem subview return all components related to the [problem](/use/problem-investigation/problem_identification.md#what-is-a-stackstate-problem) root cause and any contributing causes within the [problem time window](#time-window-of-a-problem).

-Within the problem subview, you have access to all perspectives with data specific to the problem time window and involved components.
+Within a problem subview, you have access to all perspectives containing data specific to the problem time window and involved components.
 The applied filters can be adjusted, but it is not possible to save the subview.
-You can share the problem subview, including any modifications you make, with other StackState users as a link.
+You can share the problem subview with other StackState users, including any modifications you have made, as a link.

 To exit the Problem Subview, click on the view name in the top bar of the StackState UI.